 Let’s Commit Murder!

 You’re a writer.
-There are a million words and a gazillion ways to put them together to make murder happen.
-You’ve got a character who dies soon, and now it’s time to bring your best words together to commit your special kind of crime.
+There are a gazillion ways to arrange letters and words to make murder happen inside the pages of your fiction.
+You’ve got a character who is doomed, and now it’s time to bring your best words together to commit your special kind of crime.

-You’re creative which means you’re observant.
+You’re creative, which means you’re observant and have a vivid imagination.
 The world intrigues you.
-When it comes to death and reasons for people to die, you can reach into your wealth of personal experiences for ideas.
-Knowing some assholes helps — a desire for justice fixes the rest.
+When it comes to death and the reasons people die, you can draw on your wealth of personal experiences for ideas.
+Knowing some real-life assholes helps — and a desire for justice fixes the rest.
 In writing, you get your opportunity to bring those worlds together in any way you like.
 Justice and assholes.
-Suddenly, someone familiar to you falls down a flight of stairs and you feel a deep grin develop on your face.
+Suddenly, someone familiar to you falls down a flight of stairs, and you feel a deep grin develop on your face.
 But you’re an author, not a killer.
 There isn’t a body.
 Everyone is safe.

 Justice is a sweet muse, isn’t it?

 Fiction is a great way to right wrongs.
 Creating murder text is truly cathartic.
 It’s heaven deciding how and when someone will die.
 Think about it.
 That guy who cut you off in traffic; the bitch who slept with your man; a domineering mother-in-law who won’t leave your family the hell alone — think of the power you have to fix people your way!
-Offenders learn valuable lessons while you get to wallow in glory.
-This is your world, your people, living, breathing and dying your way.
-It’s eutopia for the dark fiction author.
+It’s utopia for the dark fiction author.

-Revenge writing might be the path to literary inspiration but will it lead to writing bestsellers?
+Revenge writing might be the path to literary inspiration, but does it lead to creating a bestseller?

-As comforting as it might be for authors to write these kinds of stories, it may be of no interest to readers to read them.
-Authors must tread carefully.
-Rides don’t come free here.
+As comforting as it might be for authors to kill those who threaten their very existence, it may be of no interest to readers to read it.
+Authors must still tread carefully.
+Revenge isn’t enough.
+Rides don’t come free.

-The stories must be highly entertaining.
-That’s when readers will continue to follow good writers down their unique rabbit holes, no matter how dark they become.
+The stories must be highly entertaining, too.
 And those stories have got to feel plausible.
 No reader likes to be taken for granted.
-Senseless killing reads cheaply.
-Readers need to know more — who, how, when, where and why a murder happened and the story must sound sensible for them to continue.
-Mindless kills waste my time.
+Senseless killing is cheap.
+Readers need to know more — who, how, when, where and why a murder happened, and the story must sound sensible.
+Mindless kills waste my time, too.

 Psychological thrillers often gravitate towards the shadowy worlds of psychopaths.
 They are a perfect match.
 With the right type of reader, the union allows those who know little of psychopaths to take a peek inside their minds.
 Convinced that the story feels plausible, a loyal reader will tag along to see where a psychopath’s journey goes.